l3mpire/lemlist-developer/source/includes/_campaigns.md

 }
 ```

 This endpoint adds a lead in a specific campaign.
 If the lead doesn't exist, it'll be created, then inserted to the campaign.
+The creator of the lead is the campaign's sender

 You can just add the email without any body.